Xinjiang, China: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C and I. Check that you pick the necessary kind.
-Many adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, C and I. Take care to pick the right type.
+The vast majority of adapters for sale now are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 • Airplane phone mount